 Who is a Credit Analyst?

-Credit analysts, as professionals, generally have a background in finance and accounting.
-They have an important role to play as they minimise the risk undertaken by the company and ensure that loans issued can be paid back.
+Credit analysts generally have a background in finance and accounting.
+They play an important role in minimising the risk undertaken by a company and ensuring that loans issued can be paid back.

-They can work for many different types of financial companies, such as banks, insurance companies, and investment companies.
+They can work for many different types of financial companies, such as banks, insurance companies, and investment firms.

 Credit analysis is a specialised field within financial risk analysis.
-It takes highly skilled individuals who can predict risk as well as be holistically aware of the markets to do this kind of work.
-Hence, the role of a credit analyst is highly sought after and well-paid.
+It takes highly skilled individuals who can predict risk and remain holistically aware of markets.
+As a result, the role of a credit analyst is highly sought after and well paid.

 What is a Credit Analyst's Job Description?

-A credit analyst has many important roles to play.
+A credit analyst has many important responsibilities.
 Some of them include the following tasks:

 Evaluate